mpilone/vaadin-uiexecutor/README.md

 # UI Executor for Vaadin

+# DEPRECATED

+This framework is now deprecated.
+Take a look at [UITask for Vaadin](https://github.com/mpilone/uitask-vaadin) instead.
+It is a more simplified framework that provides similar functionality while using Java's Future and Executors to avoid additional classes/complexity.

 A framework for safely implementing background tasks in Vaadin including support for dynamic polling intervals or manual push.
 The framework makes it a little easier to write cancelable background tasks that safely access the UI for updates and at the same time makes it easier to unit test presenters/view-models that need to execute background tasks.

 This is a work in progress and it has not been thoroughly tested.
 I'm interested in feedback and if there is interest I may package it up as a full add-on.
 Ideally this functionality would be rolled into Vaadin core but it makes sense to prove out the concepts independently first.